hi-digital-solutions/hids/content/blog/making-remote-employees-feel-included.md

 this simple act makes a noticeable difference in how I feel about my team.
-Seeing someone\'s face when you're talking to them not only makes it easier to communicate, but you truly get a sense of "I've seen this person recently".
-Assuming you all dont hate each other, you feel closer to your team when you see them more often.
+Seeing someone\'s face when you're talking to them not only makes it easier to communicate, but you truly get a sense of "I've seen this person recently."
+Assuming you all don't hate each other, you feel closer to your team when you see them more often.

 With that being said, we're not all social butterflies and it's unrealistic to be on video calls all day.
-What if I just want to ask a single question, do I *really* need to spin up a call?
-Instant messaging applications such as Slack and Microsoft Teams fill the void when video calls aren\'t a good choice and they are integral to teams working with remote employees.
+If I just want to ask a single question, do I *really* need to spin up a call?
+Instant messaging applications such as Slack and Microsoft Teams fill the void when video calls aren\'t a good choice, and they are integral to teams working with remote employees.
 At DS, Slack is our primary method of communicating outside of video calls.
 This method of communication encourages us to chat informally with each other across a broad range of topics.
 Instant